 Results in Table 11 showed clearly that the increase in nitrogen levels increased N-uptake in grains in both growing seasons.
 In the first growing season, applying N at 45, 90 and 135 kg N/fad increased nitrogen uptake by 2.2, 4.5 and 8.4 times over the control treatment, respectively.
 The corresponding values in the second growing season were 4.0, 56 and 7.0 times over the control treatment, respectively.
 The average of the two seasons indicated a marked increase in nitrogen uptake due to increasing nitrogen fertilizer levels.
 These increases were relatively 2.5, 5.2 and 7.3 times over the control treatment for the nitrogen levels of 45, 90 and 135 kg N/fad, respectively.
 The present results show clearly the important role of N application for maize plants when grown in sandy soils.

-Similar result was also obtained by Zhao et al., (2022), who found that N uptake increased markedly with the increase in N levels.
+A similar result was also obtained by Zhao et al., (2022), who found that N uptake increased markedly with the increase in N levels.
 On the other hand, Sisson et al (1991) showed that N uptake decreased as fertilizer N increased.

 Table 11.
 Nitrogen uptake (kg/fad), nitrogen use efficiency (kg grains/kg N) and apparent nitrogen recovery (%) as affected by nitrogen fertilizer levels, in both growing seasons.